David Andrews (American football): Personal life

 Andrews and his wife Mackenzie were married on April 8, 2017.
 His uncle, the late Dan Reeves, played and coached in the NFL.
 Andrews and his wife have two sons.

-Andrew’s is involved with multiple charities in the New England area, he himself host a yearly celebrity bowling charity event called Strikes for Tykes with the proceeds going to organizations for children and families that supports physical and mental health.
+Andrews is involved with multiple charities in the New England area.
+He hosts a yearly celebrity bowling charity event called Strikes for Tykes, with the proceeds going to organizations that support physical and mental health for children and families.
 Some of his other charitable acts include "Saving by Shaving" for cancer research, working with animal adoption drives along with visiting sick children in the hospital.